ginkosoul/goit-react-hw-05-movies/README.md

 The app should have the following routes.
 If a user has accessed a non-existent route, it must be redirected to the home page.

-The
+The `Home` component, the home page with a list of popular movies.
+The `/'/movies'`- component`Movies`, a page of movie search by keyword. keyword.
-``Home'' component, the home page with a list of popular movies.
-The `/'/movies'`- component`Movies`, a page of movie search by keyword. keyword. `/movies/:movieId'`- component`MovieDetails`, a page with detailed information about the movie. `/movies/:movieId/cast`- component`Cast`, information about the cast.
+`/movies/:movieId'`- component`MovieDetails`, a page with detailed information about the movie. `/movies/:movieId/cast`- component`Cast`, information about the cast.
 Rendered on the page `MovieDetails`. `/movies/:movieId/reviews`- component`Reviews`, information about reviews.
 Rendered on the page `MovieDetails`.

 ## Code Splitting